American football field: Yard lines

-A yard line refers to the distance of some point on the 100-yard field of play – usually the line of scrimmage or the spot where a play ends – from the nearest goal line.
+A "yard line" refers to the distance of some point on the 100-yard field of play – usually the line of scrimmage or the spot where a play ends – from the nearest goal line.
 When moving away from one goal line, the yard line numbers increase from 1 to 50 (midfield), then decrease back to 1 approaching the opposite goal line.
 Each yard line is said to "belong" to the team defending the closer end zone; for example, during a period where Team A is defending the north end zone and Team B is defending the south end zone, the 25-yard line closer to the north end zone is said to be Team A's 25-yard line.

 Yard lines are identified with two rows of white numbers painted inside each sideline at 10-yard intervals (with some venues such as Tiger Stadium also marking 5-yard intervals, and some such as Sanford Stadium marking the goal line as "G"); the numbers 10 through 40 also include an arrow indicating the nearer goal line.
 NFL rules call for the bottom edge of each number to be 12 yards from the sideline.
 The yard lines are also identified at 10-yard intervals by orange markers placed outside the sidelines adjacent to the respective line.
 Yard lines other than multiples of 5 are marked by 2 ft long, 4 in wide lines painted parallel to the goal lines at 1-yard intervals spanning the length of the field just inside each sideline as well as at the hash marks (see below).

 Hash marks

-The hash marks (officially inbounds lines in the NFL rulebook) are two rows of short lines running the length of the field that mark the boundaries of where a scrimmage down may start.
+The hash marks (officially "inbounds lines" in the NFL rulebook) are two rows of short lines running the length of the field that mark the boundaries of where a scrimmage down may start.
 If the ball is downed outside the hash marks or run out of bounds, the next play begins at the hash mark closest to the spot where it is downed.
-In the NFL the hash marks are 70 ft 9 in from each sideline; in college football they are 60 ft from each sideline.
+In the NFL since 1972, the hash marks are 70 ft 9 in from each sideline; in college football they are 60 ft from each sideline.
 At each 5-yard line they are marked with 2 ft lines painted parallel to the sidelines.
 Between the 5-yard lines they are marked with 2-foot lines painted perpendicular to the sidelines at 1-yard intervals.
 The hash marks are painted so that the edge farthest from the sideline is the required distance from the sideline.